Armenian genocide and the Holocaust: Causality

+Historian Francis Nicosia writes that the Armenian genocide and the Holocaust are the two most-compared genocides in the twentieth century.
+For historian Robert Melson, "The Armenian Genocide and the Holocaust are the quintessential instances of total genocide in the twentieth century."

-According to historians Dominik J. Schaller and Jürgen Zimmerer, it is a widely held belief that there is a causal connection between the Armenian genocide and the Holocaust.
-However, as of 2010 this has not been proven.
+According to historians Dominik J. Schaller and Jürgen Zimmerer, it is widely believed that there is a causal relationship between the Armenian genocide and the Holocaust.
 In the 1920s, there was "a great genocide debate" in the German press which resulted in many German nationalists deciding that genocide was justified as a tactic.
 In his book Justifying Genocide (2016), Stefan Ihrig writes that there is "no smoking gun" to prove that the Armenian genocide inspired the Holocaust.
-However, based on various pieces of accumulating evidence he concludes that the Nazis were well aware of the previous genocide and, to a certain extent, inspired by it.
+However, based on various pieces of evidence, he says that the Nazis were well aware of the previous genocide and, to a certain extent, they were also inspired by it.
 Reviewing Ihrig's book, Armenian historian Vahagn Avedian is convinced that "there are simply too many factors which connect these two cases together".

+Omer Bartov, Eldad Ben Aharon and Tessa Hofmann all believe that at least to some extent, the Nazis were inspired by the Armenian genocide.